There are several reasons why your frame rate (fps) might be low, resulting in single frames being strongly noticeable when moving in Enscape.

 Under the General Settings – Rendering tab, Enscape provides further options to enhance performance:

-Ray-Traced Sun Shadows (for all images) – Enabling this will enable ray-tracing for sun shadows instead of using shadow maps and will provide a higher level of shadow detail.
+Ray-Traced Sun Shadows – Enabling this will enable ray-tracing for sun shadows instead of using shadow maps and will provide a higher level of shadow detail.
 Semi-transparent geometry will cast shadows with the opacity and tint color, or base color and texture of a glass material, contributing to the appearance of the shadows.

 NOTE: this feature may result in a significant increase of the GPU’s VRAM.
 It’s recommended to disable this feature to resolve issues rendering super high resolution / panoramas / video.